densh/densh.github.com/quasiquotes.md

     })

-Quasiquotes don\'t support inline package definition syntax that are usually used in the header of the source file.
+Quasiquotes don\'t support inline package definition syntax that are usually used in the header of the source file (but it's equivalent to the supported one in terms of ASTs).

 #### Package Object Definition{:#package-object}